-- "A-EUR" Share Class: this Share Class is for all investors, natural persons and legal entities. - "I-EUR" Share Class: this Share Class is available to investors eligible to the reduced taxe d'abonnement. - "A-USD" Share Class: this Share Class is for all investors, willing to benefit from a Currency Hedging at Share Class Level against EUR/USD currency risk. - "I-USD" Share Class: this Share Class is available to investors eligible to the reduced taxe d'abonnement, willing to benefit from a Currency Hedging at Share Class Level against EUR/USD currency risk.
+- "A-EUR" Share Class: this Share Class is for all investors, natural persons and legal entities. - "A-USD" Share Class: this Share Class is for all investors, willing to benefit from a Currency Hedging at Share Class Level against EUR/USD currency risk. - "A-CHF" Share Class: this Share Class is for all investors, willing to benefit from a Currency Hedging at Share Class Level against EUR/CHF currency risk.

-"P-EUR" Share Class: this Share Class is for all investors.
-Share Class intended to be used as a support for life insurance contracts in unit of account with insurance companies or to professionals in the field of asset management (collective management or private management).

-"P-USD" Share Class: this Share Class is for all investors.
-Share Class intended to be used as a support for life insurance contracts in unit of account with insurance companies or to professionals in the field of asset management (collective management or private management) willing to benefit from a Currency Hedging at Share Class Level against EUR/USD currency risk.

-"VCP-EUR" Share Class: this Share Class is reserved for Varenne Capital Partners and its employees, directors, shareholders as well as holding companies they control and employee shareholding funds (FCPE).
+- "I-EUR" Share Class: this Share Class is available to investors eligible to the reduced taxe d'abonnement. - "I-USD" Share Class: this Share Class is available to investors eligible to the reduced taxe d'abonnement, willing to benefit from a Currency Hedging at Share Class Level against EUR/USD currency risk. - "I-CHF" Share Class: this Share Class is available to investors eligible to the reduced taxe d'abonnement, willing to benefit from a Currency Hedging at Share Class Level against EUR/CHF currency risk. - "P-EUR" Share Class: this Share Class is for all investors.
+Share Class intended to be used as a support for life insurance contracts in unit of account with insurance companies or to professionals in the field of asset management (collective management or private management). - "P-USD" Share Class: this Share Class is for all investors.
+Share Class intended to be used as a support for life insurance contracts in unit of account with insurance companies or to professionals in the field of asset management (collective management or private management) willing to benefit from a Currency Hedging at Share Class Level against EUR/USD currency risk. - "P-CHF" Share Class: this Share Class is for all investors.
+Share Class intended to be used as a support for life insurance contracts in unit of account with insurance companies or to professionals in the field of asset management (collective management or private management) willing to benefit from a Currency Hedging at Share Class Level against EUR/CHF currency risk. - "VCP-EUR" Share Class: this Share Class is reserved for Varenne Capital Partners and its employees, directors, shareholders as well as holding companies they control and employee shareholding funds (FCPE).